Kapaya/px21/paper.md

 ![Our system applies a heuristic to identify DOM elements that correspond to rows in the data table.](media/algorithm.png){#fig:algorithm}
 </div>

 The user performs a demonstration by clicking on element (a) in @fig:algorithm containing “Tony Stark”.
 Our algorithm traverses upwards from the demonstrated element, considering each successive parent element ((b1), (c1) and (d) in @fig:algorithm) as a potential candidate for the row element.
-For each parent element $n$, the process is as follows:
+For each parent element `el`, the process is as follows:

-1. compute a column selector $s$ that when executed on $n$ only returns the demonstrated element
+1. compute a column selector `selector` that, when executed on `el`, only returns the demonstrated element
-2. for each sibling $m$ of $n$, execute $s$ on $m$ and record whether the selector returned an element.
-Intuitively, if the selector returns an element, this suggests that the sibling $m$ has some parallel structure to $n$
+2. for each sibling `el'` of `el`, execute `selector` on `el'` and record whether the selector returns an element.
+If it does, this suggests that `el'` has some parallel structure to `el`.
-3. compute $n_{siblings}$, the number of sibling elements of $n$ for which $s$ returned an element
+3. compute $n_{siblings}$, the number of sibling elements of `el` which have parallel structure.

-Notice how the *row-sibling* constraint simplifies the problem: row candidates without siblings that return an element after $s$ is executed on them ((b1) in @fig:algorithm) have $n_{siblings}$ = 0, thus disqualifying them.
-Furthermore, a candidate element $n$ is only accepted as the row element if the row selector $n_{selector}$ associated with it only matches itself and elements that are its direct siblings.
+Notice how the *row-sibling* constraint simplifies the problem.
+Row candidates without siblings with parallel structure ((b1) in @fig:algorithm) have $n_{siblings}$ = 0, thus disqualifying them.

 The algorithm stops traversing upwards once it reaches the BODY element.
-Then, it generates a selector $n_{selector}$ for each $n$ and discards any $n$ with an $n_{selector}$ that matches elements that are either not itself or a direct sibling.
-Finally, the algorithm picks an $n$ with the largest, positive $n_{siblings}$, preferring nodes lower in the tree as a tiebreaker. $n_{selector}$ is used as the selector for the row and $s$ is used as the selector for the column.
-The row and column selectors are used to generate a scraping adapter which returns the DOM elements corresponding to a superhero data row in the table and sets up the bidirectional synchronization.
+It chooses the element with the largest positive value of $n_{siblings}$ as the row element, preferring nodes lower in the tree as a tiebreaker.
+It then generates a _row selector_ which returns the row element and all its direct siblings.
+The column selector is the selector that traverses from the row element to the demonstrated data value.
+These row and column selectors are then used to generate a scraping adapter which returns the DOM elements corresponding to a data row in the table and sets up the bidirectional synchronization.

 ## Live Programming